You think whey protein can be used for weight loss.?

 If you are a gal reading this don’t think for a second you’ll take this stuff and wake up overnight looking like the Hulk.

-Using whey protein to fit your goals means lean muscle mass that is as feminine as can be.
+Using whey protein to fit your goals means lean muscle that is as feminine as can be.
 Trust me.

 We’ll get into more detail about how to use it if that’s your goal below.